 Lady Justice Hallett was appointed in November 2009 to conduct the inquests into the deaths resulting from the London bombings on 7 July 2005 (often referred to as the 7/7 bombings).
 Hearings were concluded on 11 March 2011 and the verdicts and concluding remarks were delivered on 6 May 2011.
 This official site, now archived by the National Archives, includes hearing transcripts, documentary evidence, procedural decisions, press notices, FAQs, and the Coroner’s Rule 43 Report.

-The freely accessible areas of the Society’s site (there is also a separate area for members only) provide information on the role of coroners and their history, a map of coroner area boundaries, and a database of local coroners’ offices, with names, addresses and other contact details, which is searchable both by county and by jurisdiction (district).
+The freely accessible areas of the Society’s site (there is also a separate area for members only) provide information on the role of coroners, a map of coroner area boundaries, and a searchable database of local coroners’ offices, with names, addresses and other contact details.

 On 12 December 2012 the High Court ordered that new inquests should be held into the deaths of 96 people in the Hillsborough Stadium disaster of 15 April 1989.
 Full hearings began on 31 March 2014 and the jury gave its verdict on 26 April 2016.
 Site content includes transcripts of hearings, documents, rulings and contact details.